MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 - First, you specify a **budget name** and select the project this budget applies to.
 - Then you can set the **budget amount**, or match it to a previous month spent.
 - Then you can set **budget alerts**, which sent emails to billing admins after the spend exceeds the alert amount.
-- In addition to email, you can use Cloud Pub/Sub notifications to receive spend updates.
-You can even create a Cloud Function that listens to a specific topic to automate cost management.
+- **In addition to email, you can use Cloud Pub/Sub notifications to receive spend updates.
+You can even create a Cloud Function that listens to a specific topic to automate cost management**.

 Another way to optimize your GCP spend is to use labels.
 For example, you could label VM instances that are spread across diff. regions.
 Label your resources and export billing data to BigQuery to analyze your spending.